- Entire team: masked. background-checked, non-smokers

-Spray, using fine-finish sprayers, one coat of oil based primer.
-We use oil based primers because they penetrate and bond with cabinet surface.
+Spray, using fine-finish sprayers, one coat of oil-based primer.
+We use oil-based primers because they penetrate and bond with the cabinet surface.

 What is a hybrid paint: Hybrid means Water based Acrylic Alkyd.
-Hybrid paints offer all the benefits of oil-based paints, but far less carcinogens.
-Hybrid paints dry much quicker than oil based paints.
+Hybrid paints offer all the benefits of oil-based paints, but far fewer carcinogens.
+Hybrid paints dry much quicker than oil-based paints.